AMWA-TV/info-004/docs/Example HOWTO.md

 ## Testing

 You can test the functionality of the new DNS server right from the server itself.
 You can also run these tests from a Linux box or Mac by setting the `nameserver` portion of the Linux or Mac box network configuration to point to your new DNS server.
-If you run the tests below from a separate computer, omit `localhost` or `@locahost` from the commands below.
+If you run the tests below from a separate computer, omit `localhost` or `@localhost` from the commands below.

 There are a couple of tools that allow the DNS operation to be tested.